 That this doesn’t mean that you should monitor your employees all the time.
 Even when they are working in an office, they don’t like being micromanaged.
 If you become overly controlling, you will just add pressure that will negatively affect productivity.

 Still, keeping in touch and setting up accountability systems is a good idea to keep everyone at pace.
 And don’t focus only on task logs.
 You need to talk to your employees.
 Set a regular schedule for communication.
+Good interpersonal communication is the catalyst for action.
 Stay in touch and enable them to express their ideas, opinions, and voice their concerns.

 This is important because direct verbal communication will not only prevent misunderstandings and frustrations but remind the employees that they are valued as individuals and that the organization’s goals still depend highly on their work.